base-org/pessimism/docs/ETL.md

 - `DataType` - The output data type of the component node.
 This is used for data serialization/deserialization by both the ETL and Risk Engine subsystems.
 - `ComponentType` - The type of component being invoked (_ie.
 Oracle_).
 - `ComponentConstructor` - Constructor function used to create unique component instances.
 All components must implement the `Component` interface.
- `Dependencies` - Ordered slice of data register dependencies that are necessary for the component to operate.
+- `Dependencies` - Ordered slice of data register dependencies that are necessary for the component to operate.
 For example, a component that requires a geth block would have a dependency list of `[geth.block]`.
 This dependency list is used to ensure that the ETL can properly construct a component graph that satisfies all component dependencies.

+### Geth Block Oracle Register
+A `GethBlock` register refers to a block output extracted from a go-ethereum node.
+This register is used for creating `Oracle` components that poll and extract block data from a go-ethereum node in real-time.

+### Geth Account Balance Oracle Register
+An `AccountBalance` register refers to a native ETH balance output extracted from a go-ethereum node.
+This register is used for creating `Oracle` components that poll and extract native ETH balance data for some state persisted addreses from a go-ethereum node in real-time.
+Unlike, the `GethBlock` register, this register requires knowledge of an address set that's shared with the risk engine to properly function and is therefore addressable.
+Because of this, any invariant that uses this register must also be addressable.

 ## Managed ETL